saswotnayak/ML_models_from_scratch/Naive Bayes/Gaussian NB/Readme.txt

-This reposatory contains the python code for Gaussian Naive Bayes implemented from scratch.
+This folder contains the python code for Gaussian Naive Bayes implemented from scratch.
 Code only uses pandas and numpy library to implement the model.
 Where as i have used scikit-learn to compare the performance of my model against the scikit learn.